Main Content Region

 Bio

 Ethel Mickey (she/her) is sociologist of gender, race, and class; work and organizations; and science and technology.
 Her scholarship focuses on understanding persistent gender inequalities at work, especially in innovation industries that invest in diversity.
 Her current project is titled, Networking to Nowhere: Relationships and Gender Inequality in Tech Work, that looks inside an elite software company to illustrate the workplace mechanisms disadvantaging women's careers.
-Mickey's research was recently featured on this podcast episode of Technically Human.
+The Women in Engineering ProActive Network recognized Mickey with the Betty Vetter Research Award for notable achievement in research related to women in engineering.
+Mickey's research was also featured on a podcast episode of Technically Human.

 Recent Publications